realmunk/technical-test/README.md

 npm run dev    # Starts development server with hot reload
 ```

-The application will be available at `http://localhost:1234` by default.
+The application will be available at `http://localhost:1234`.

 ## Test 2: React Implementation